Statement on Ethics

 If you are interested in editing a small-scale digital edition, we want to hear from you.
 Such editions may range from a single document to 130 short documents or to two variants of a single text.

-The editors are particularly interested in hybridic and “messy” texts; rare and marginal texts; texts by Black people, Indigenous people, People of Color, women, and other marginalized groups—as well as texts that dislodge the model of single-author agency.
+The editors are particularly interested in hybridic and “messy” texts; rare and marginal texts; texts by marginalized and racialized people, women, LGBTQ+ and other underrepresented groups—as well as texts that dislodge the model of single-author agency.
 Past micro editions have included plays, letters, poetry, fiction, journals, treatises, theological writing, periodical extracts, experimental autobiographies, an interactive game manual, and interviews.

 All content published in Scholarly Editing is rigorously reviewed by at least two scholars with expertise relevant to the submission under review.
 Articles, review essays, and pedagogical materials are subject to a standard double-blind review process.
 A different procedure is followed for micro editions.
 The editors in chief select promising editions from submitted proposals.
 For selected editions, the journal's technical editor works with the edition's editor(s) to put the edition online at an unpublished URL.
 Thereafter, the edition undergoes a double-blind review.
 Reviewers evaluate the edition's content in addition to its editorial theory and methodology.
 Reviewers of articles, review essays, pedagogical materials, and micro editions recommend that the journal accept the submission as-is, accept it only after revision, or reject it.